Considerations and Tips

 • When asked to describe and interpret for example survival curves, do not interpret other data you may be presented with.

-• Briefly means succinct and Do not waste time to fill the pages beyond the offered lines: the space we provide is mostly sufficient to answer the question.
+• Briefly means succinct and do not waste time to fill the pages beyond the offered lines: the space we provide is mostly sufficient to answer the question.

 • Clearly distinguish between describing results (3 % decrease of survival rate) and interpretation (compound X administration does not alter survival rate after a 28-day study)